Kanth, Moradabad

 Kanth is a Nagar Palika Parishad in Moradabad district in the Indian state of Uttar Pradesh.
 It is home to small-scale bandage manufacturing industries.
 These are sold in Uttar Pradesh and in the rest of India under various licenses.
-Recently manufacturing of ready-made garments has also developed, contributing to the economy of the town.
+Recently, manufacturing of ready-made garments has also developed, contributing to the economy of the town.

 Geography

-Kanth is on the right bank of the river Ramganga, 655 ft above sea level, and has a station on the Oudh and Rohilkhand Railway, 868 mi from Calcutta.
+Kanth is on the right bank of the river Ramganga, 655 ft above sea level, and has a railway station on the Oudh and Rohilkhand Railway, 868 mi from Calcutta.
 Kanth is on the road from Dhampur to Moradabad, and is well connected with U.P.
 Roadways Bus Service, as well as by rail.